In Stock

 Propagation

-Wasabi typically lasts 3–5 years, after which its rhizomes may become woody and lose productivity, signaling the need for replacement.
-While propagation is possible, many gardeners replace rhizomes for optimal growth.
+Plants typically last 3–5 years before rhizomes become woody and less productive.
+While propagation is possible, most gardeners replace older rhizomes for the best results.

 Storage